ORCA-lab/ECE6882Project2/README.md

 4. Rubrics for each agent:

-   The overal score are composed of the **summation** of original returns from 8 test cases where 2 of them are released for you for reference, other 6 test cases are hidden for final scores.
+   The overal score are composed of the **mean** of original returns from 8 test cases where 2 of them are released for you for reference, other 6 test cases are hidden for final scores.
 This score will be used for ranking among all teams.

 5. Submission of problems: